Everything We Know About the Release of the Mueller Report

 Just about every prominent Democrat.

-On Sunday, the same day Barr released his summary, a flood of Democratic presidential candidates said the full report should be made public.
-That was followed Monday by six Democratic committee chairs sending a letter to Barr to demand that the report be submitted to Congress by April 2.
+On April 24, the same day Barr released his summary, a flood of Democratic presidential candidates said the full report should be made public.
+That was followed the next day by six Democratic committee chairs sending a letter to Barr demanding that the report be submitted to Congress by April 2.
 The Democrats said they want the report “in complete and unredacted form,” along with any corresponding evidence.

 The American people want to see it too.
 A new poll conducted between March 24 and March 26 showed that releasing the contents of the report is favored by 56 percent of Republicans, 60 percent of independents, and 84 percent of Democrats.
 All of those numbers are lower than the 100 percent of House members who voted two weeks ago for a nonbinding resolution calling on Barr to release the report.